|

 • New Precision Dot advanced screening for accurate color and smooth tonal transitions

-You can check out the new 8-color Epson SureColor P6000SE and Epson SureColor P8000SE, or the new 10-color Epson SureColor P7000SE, Epson SureColor P7000CE (with Violet ink), Epson SureColor P9000SE and Epson SureColor P9000CE (with Violet ink). |
+10-color Epson SureColor P7000SE, Epson SureColor P7000CE (with Violet ink), Epson SureColor P9000SE and Epson SureColor P9000CE (with Violet ink).